 Pretreatment to on site aerobic wastewater treatment plants

-Aquacycl technology is an ideal pre-treatment step to onsite or utility- operated aerobic wastewater facilities.
+Aquacycl technology is an ideal pre-treatment step to onsite or utility- operated aerobic wastewater facilities for sugar industry wastewater.
 BETT systems can reduce the organic loading entering the activated sludge-based treatment.
 The lower organic concentrations will significantly reduce plant size, energy cost, biomass production, and prevent overloading of the treatment plant.

 The BioElectrochemical approach offers many benefits including low-cost operation due to remote monitoring and control abilities, electricity offsets and energy efficient operations, low chemical addition and/or no nutrients dosing, small footprint, negligible sludge, no environmental impact and reliability due to fixed-biofilms in the system.